Fall From Grace

 Copeland Vineyard Cabernet Franc 2019

 Purple red, very good clarity, medium pigment extraction.
 Cherry, raspberry aromas with some barrel wood.
 On initial pour, cola, black pepper and sour plum.
 Soft mouthfeel but slightly bitter finish.
 Needs time to open.
 After two hours, flavors resolve into tart plum and some cola with slight pomegranate finish, mild skin astringency, good balance, almost no bitterness.
-A different take from previous vintages but solid rendition of the variety. — a year ago
+A different take from previous vintages but solid rendition of the variety. — 2 years ago

 Ted, Ira and 2 others liked this